ANRGUSC/ML_onChain/README.md

 ## Evaluating Accuracy and Gas Cost

-Once the contracts are running, run the according javascript test files under the `src/test` folder to evaluate a model's accuracy and gas cost.
+Once the contracts are running, run the according javascript test files under the `test` folder to evaluate a model's accuracy and gas cost.